Our goal is to improve women’s health care

 • Surgery of obstetric perineal tears

-December 31st 2021 there were more than 400 000 surgical procedures included.
-The number of participating hospitals is 60.
-In the year of 2021 about 33 000 surgical procedures were added:
+In December 31st 2023 more than 550 000 surgical procedures were included in the register.
+The number of participating hospitals is approximately 60, some clinics do not perform all kind of surgery.
+In the year of 2023 about 44 400 surgical procedures were added: